spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-matrix-ldap-registration-proxy.md

 This proxy handles Matrix registration requests and forwards them to LDAP.

-**Please note:** This does support the full Matrix specification for registrations.
+**Note**: This does support the full Matrix specification for registrations.
 It only provide a very coarse implementation of a basic password registration.

 ## Quickstart